peter88213/novxlib-docs/source/aka.rst

 .. admonition:: <Aka>

    Purpose
-      Defines an alternate name for the character, location, or item.
+      Defines an alternate name for a character, location, or item.

    Content
       - Plain Text